visit/citybreak-online-doc/_includes/widgets.md

 <script async type="text/javascript" src="//[online-host]/[culture]/accommodationPropertyWidget/searchform?productid=[ID]"></script>
 ```
 Use for one accommodation property.
+(NOTE: will be replace in the near future)

 | Parameter       	 |type  | Example value  | Description                                                                             |
 |--------------------|------|----------------|-----------------------------------------------------------------------------------------|